Metodi Deyanov

 Metodi Valentinov Deyanov) (Методи Деянов) (born 3 April 1975 in Sofia), is a former Bulgarian football attacking midfielder.
 He ended his career at the end of 2007–08 season.

 He made his debut for CSKA Sofia on 7 May 1994, in a home match against Shumen.
 The fans soon drew comparisons between Deyanov and club legend Dimitar Yakimov.
-Deyanov played several seasons in the Greek Super League for OFI Crete.
+Deyanov played several seasons in the Greek Super League for OFI.
 A highly talented player, his career was plagued by numerous injuries, the most serious of which he suffered in April 1998, keeping him out of action for close to a year.